 January 2025 (Applications closed): Postdoctoral Associate position open.
 Interests in ATLAS tau-lepton electromagnetic dipoles and/or Inner Tracker are especially encouraged.

-Prospective students: please apply via the NYU Graduate School of Arts and Sciences Admissions by the late December deadline.
-The admissions committee looks favourably at students with experience and interest in both analysis and hands-on hardware research.
+Prospective students: please apply via the NYU Graduate School of Arts and Sciences Admissions (Deadline December 30, 2025).
+The admissions committee looks favourably not just at strong academics but also experience and interest in both analysis and hands-on hardware research.
+Applicants are encouraged to read the group research pages to see if current physics interests align.

-Current and admitted students: those interested in ATLAS should contact me to discuss projects.
+Current and admitted NYU students: those interested in ATLAS can contact me to discuss projects.
 An ATLAS PhD comprises two parts: (i) detector physics project to qualify you as an ATLAS author, and (ii) analysis of LHC collision data to measure fundamental parameters and/or search for new physics.

 Prospective and admitted students interested in our group are strongly encouraged to apply to these external fellowships, which are excellent ways to independently support your graduate research:

-- National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP)
+National Science Foundation Graduate Research Fellowship Program (NSF GRFP) (Deadline Nov 14, 2025)

-- National Defense Science and Engineering Graduate (NDSEG) Fellowship Program
+National Defense Science and Engineering Graduate (NDSEG) Fellowship (Deadline Nov 15, 2025)

 Do prepare these applications early in the Summer as deadlines are often early Fall.